-During the six months ended June 29, 2013, Seaboard invested \$82.1 million in property, plant and equipment, of which \$40.0 million was expended in the Pork segment, \$11.4 million in the Commodity Trading and Milling segment, \$17.5 million in the Marine segment and \$13.2 million in all other segments.
-The Pork segment expenditures were primarily for additional finishing barns, improvements to existing facilities and related equipment and to complete construction of a new feed mill.
+During the nine months ended September 28, 2013, Seaboard invested \$110.9 million in property, plant and equipment, of which \$58.1 million was expended in the Pork segment, \$13.0 million in the Commodity Trading and Milling segment, \$20.7 million in the Marine segment and \$19.1 million in all other segments.
+The Pork segment expenditures were primarily for additional finishing barns, improvements to existing facilities and related equipment, completion of construction of a new feed mill and the purchase of semi-tractors.
 The Commodity Trading and Milling segment expenditures were primarily for the purchase of a dry bulk vessel.
 The Marine segment expenditures were primarily for purchases of cargo carrying and handling equipment.
 All other segments' capital expenditures were of a normal recurring nature and primarily include replacements of machinery and equipment, and general facility modernizations and upgrades.

-For the remainder of 2013, management has budgeted capital expenditures totaling \$102.7 million.
-The Pork segment plans to spend \$46.2 million primarily for semi-tractors, additional finishing barns and improvements to existing facilities and related equipment.
-The Commodity Trading and Milling segment has budgeted \$15.9 million primarily for improvements to existing facilities and related equipment and another payment on four dry bulk vessels being built.
-The final payment of \$72.6 million for these vessels is anticipated to be made in 2014 for a total cost of \$83.0 million.
-The Marine segment has budgeted \$22.1 million primarily for additional cargo carrying and handling equipment.
-In addition, management will be evaluating whether to purchase additional containerized cargo vessels for the Marine segment and additional dry bulk vessels for the Commodity Trading and Milling segment during 2013.
-The Sugar segment plans to spend \$17.7 million primarily on normal upgrades to existing operations, including cane re-planting.
-The balance of \$0.8 million is planned to be spent in all other businesses.
+For the remainder of 2013, management has budgeted capital expenditures totaling \$60.7 million.
+The Pork segment plans to spend \$25.2 million primarily for semi-tractors, additional finishing barns and improvements to existing facilities and related equipment.
+The Commodity Trading and Milling segment has budgeted \$15.9 million primarily for the purchase of a dry bulk vessel for \$9.2 million, improvements to existing facilities and related equipment and another payment on four dry bulk vessels being built.
+The final payment of \$72.6 million for these vessels being built is anticipated to be made in 2014 for a total cost of \$83.0 million.
+The Marine segment has budgeted \$12.6 million primarily for additional cargo carrying and handling equipment.
+In addition, management will be evaluating whether to purchase additional containerized cargo vessels for the Marine segment during 2013.
+The balance of \$7.0 million is planned to be spent in all other businesses primarily for normal upgrades to existing operations.
 Management anticipates paying for these capital expenditures from a combination of available cash, the use of available short-term investments or Seaboard's available borrowing capacity.